kvarak/dnd/docs/_Classes/bard.md

 | Yellow | Thunder

 ### Visual Saturation
-At level 6, you have done significant research into how magic and light interplay, and the reason that some magic is visible to the naked eye, while some is not.
+You have done significant research into how magic and light interplay, and the reason that some magic is visible to the naked eye, while some is not.
 You are able to tamper with this, to dampen or expose the light of magic at will.

 **Dampening**.
-As a ***reaction***, you can muffle the visible effects of any spell which originates from within 30 feet of you, rendering the spell invisible.
+As a ***reaction***, you can muffle the visible effects of any spell which originates from within 30 ft, rendering the spell invisible.
 The caster and the spell components performed are not invisible, only the spell's effect.
 If you use this effect on a spell that requires a spell attack roll, the caster has advantage on that roll to hit their target.
 You could also, for example, turn a Cloud of Daggers or a Web spell invisible, making it a perfect trap for a narrow corridor.

 **Exposing**.
 You can choose to overwhelm an opponent's senses.
 The Weave of Magic is all around us, and using your skill to make it temporarily visible to a creature would be like moving the sun to be inches away.
-As an ***action***, you can force a creature within 5 feet of you to make a Wisdom saving throw using your Bardic spell DC.
-On a failure, they are incapacitated until the beginning of your next turn, and blinded for 10 minutes.
-On a success, nothing happens.
+As an ***action***, you can force an adjacent creature to make a Wisdom saving throw against your Bardic spell DC.
+On a failure, they are incapacitated until the beginning of your next turn and blinded for 10 minutes.
+On a success nothing happens.
 The creature may attempt a new Constitution saving throw at the end of each of its turns to become see again.

-You can use each of these abilities once, and reagin their use after a short rest.
+You can use each of these abilities once, and regain their use after a short rest.

 ### Bending Light
-At level 14, your mastery of light allows you to render yourself and others invisible, while simultaneously creating illusionary images.
-Once per long rest, you may use an ***action*** to cast a Mass Mislead, turning yourself and up to 5 other creatures invisible at the exact moment you create illusions of those creatures in their places.
-All of these creatures targeted by this ability must be within 30 foot from you when you activate it.
+Your mastery of light allows you to render yourself and others invisible, while simultaneously creating illusionary images.
+Once you may use an ***action*** to cast a Mass Mislead, turning yourself and up to 5 other creatures invisible at the exact moment you create illusions of those creatures in their places.
+All of these creatures targeted by this ability must be within 30 ft from you when you activate it.

 These illusions look perfect, but act very crudely as it is difficult to maintain concentration of the mannerisms of so many creatures.
 You may use an ***action*** to control any one of the illusions more specifically, but without your guidance they can do nothing more extravagant than stand and appear to repeat mindless tasks.
 After 10 minutes, the illusions disappear, but the invisibility lasts for one hour or until an invisible creature casts a spell or makes an attack.